Security-Auditing-Complex-of-Innovation/master/public.md

 10.10.10.40 helpdesk.ldil.de

 It should be noted that these where found during the scanning from the *inside* of the network.
-These vulnerabilities where not detected during the scanning from outside - this could be due to various factors such as:
+These vulnerabilities were not detected during the scanning from outside - this could be due to various factors such as:

 * The dynamic manner how the PaloAlto firewall responded to port scanning by blocking the source address during scanning
 * Possibly due to packet filtering taking place as expected